kevinwlu/dsd/Nexys-A7/README.md

 # Digilent Nexys A7-100T FPGA Trainer Board

+The Nexys A7 is a rebrand of the Nexys 4 DDR board with the addition of the Nexys A7-50T variant of the Nexys A7, which has a smaller gate array.
+The Nexys A7-100T variant is functionally identical to the Nexys 4 DDR.

 ### 1. Use the [Web Installer](https://www.xilinx.com/support/download.html) to install Vivado High Level (HL) WebPACK

 #### Design Tools > Vivado Design Suite